kalidasya/sonar-erlang-plugin/README.md

 * based on rebar.config all dependencies are published on the libraries page (recursive)
 * count undocumented public apis (exported APIs which has no text comment before) included published by export_all()
 * number of statements (number of statements = (covered+uncovered lines))
+* fix -spec issue in undocumented public API counter, but multiline -spec still not supported

 BUGS: